ethangela/stock_line_chart_extraction/README.md

 ![](./chart_extract_raw_output/1.png)

-Coordinates and replots of all 6 tickers can be found at `./chart_extract_raw_output`.

-Thus, we need to analyze these extracted lines to determine which 4 lines are useful.
+Thus, we need to analyze these extracted lines to determine which lines are useful.
 This process involves manual testing, examining each line individually.
-Using Ticker1.png as an example, we found that three detected lines are suitable for downstream tasks.
+Sttill using Ticker1.png as an example, we found that three detected lines are suitable for downstream tasks.
 We replot these three lines in another figure:

 ![](./1_all.png)